This Winter's Fashion Trends Include Clothes You'll Actually Wear

 Winter fashion is not known for experimentation—your energy during the bundle-up-and-bear-it season is better kept keeping warm than trying a newfangled fad.
 Besides, fall's top trending silhouettes always trickle over, albeit with a greater emphasis on outerwear and boots that can handle slush and snow.
 The winter 2025 trends are no exception to the age-old routine; they re-hash what's working for fall 2024 but offer compelling design iterations and textile tweaks to rationalize why round two is worth a try.

-The baggy jeans brigade will be pleased to know the relaxed silhouette sticks around for another season, refreshed for winter with Gucci's painted flowers and contrasting brocade cuffs at Valentino.
+The baggy jeans brigade will be pleased to know the relaxed silhouette sticks around as a 2025 denim trend, refreshed for winter with Gucci's painted flowers and contrasting brocade cuffs at Valentino.
 Similarly, the barn jacket trend hasn't yet been put out to pasture.
 However, winter proposes you shelve your cotton jacket and try a heavy-duty cargo coat like Stella McCartney's in Carhartt khaki-colored suede.

 One could argue that recycled trends from the previous season signal a lack of inspiration.
 But in reality, designers have honed in on the 2024 trends women actually wear and are simply providing customers with more of what they want.
 It's a strategy that the Marie Claire fashion team wholeheartedly supports.